mvolkmann/blog/src/smalltalk/41-morphic.md

   - <a href="https://github.com/Cuis-Smalltalk/Numerics.git" target="_blank">Numerics</a>
   - <a href="https://github.com/Cuis-Smalltalk/SVG.git" target="_blank">SVG</a>

-- Open a Workspace and install the packages `LinearAlgebra` and `SVG`.
+- Open a Workspace and install the package `SVG`.

-  For each package, enter `Feature require: '{package-name}'` and "Do it".
+  enter `Feature require: 'SVG'` and "Do it".

 - Enter `SVGMainMorph exampleTiger openInWorld` and "Do it".